Ingestion: Storage Phase

 For example, using a 16 node cluster and local 4TB disks the maximum storage capacity would be 64TB.
 Using Bucket storage, only the most recent 64TB of data would be stored on the local disks, with a theoretically unlimited amount stored on bucket storage.

 Using bucket storage, a LogScale cluster can be considered as a stateless interface to the underlying data.
 Cluster nodes can be seen as hot caches holding data that is also available in bucket storage.
-This has also provides an advantage for high-availability and resilience of the cluster; if all the data is automatically stored in bucket storage, then recovering a node, or even the whole cluster, is possible using the stored bucket data.
+This also provides an advantage for high-availability and resilience of the cluster; if all the data is automatically stored in bucket storage, then recovering a node, or even the whole cluster, is possible using the stored bucket data.

 Bucket Storage Processes